Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 ### IMAP (Internet Message Access Protocol)

 IMAP is an alternative to POP3 to retrieve emails from a mail server.
 It allows synchronization between multiple client devices accessing the same mail address on the mail server.
 Every action on a mail from a client (read/delete a mail) is performed on the server, and other clients will sync.
 It allows to use multiple clients (phone and laptop for example) and to see a common state on all of them.
 It is more recent and more convenient than POP3 for users that check emails on multiple devices.
 IMAP uses ports **143** (unencrypted) and **993** (SSL encrypted).

-IMAP can be manually used with telnet :
+IMAP can be manually used with telnet.
+Every command needs to be prefixed with a random string to identify the messages (here we use A, B, C...).
 ```shell
 telnet 10.10.35.121 143
 A LOGIN myuser mypassword